 Two problems with this.
 The privacy isn’t guaranteed at all.
 And, when the privacy is preserved, you are left with data that has lost just about all of its utility.
 With traditional data anonymisation or de-identification, there’s a huge trade-off between true privacy protection and actually useful data.

-In this article, we talk about the weaknesses of anonymised data and offer an alternative where both privacy and data utility can win.
+In this article, we talk about the weaknesses of anonymised data and offer offer synthetic data as an alternative where both privacy and data utility can win.

 The challenges of anonymised data